The Best Portable Fish Finder

 FishHunter Directional 3D

 The FishHunter Directional 3D is Lowrance’s version of a portable fish finder, and the first in our comparison review that brings in the castable-transducer element.
-Made with the same dedication to quality and innovation as most other Lowrance products, the FishHunter Directional 3D is a great option for anglers seeking a powerful and feature-packed sonar unit that is still easy to transport.
+Made with the same dedication to quality and innovation as most other Lowrance products, the FishHunter Directional 3D is a great option for anglers seeking a powerful and feature-packed standalone sonar sensor..

 The FishHunter offers a number of features and capabilities that set it apart from other portable fish finders.
 For example, The FishHunter uses multiple transducers (five in total) to help collect a ton of data from beneath the surface, instead of the single-transducer designs that are typically standard for portable fish finders.